EDINBURGH — Brayton Andrew Thompson, 81, died at 12:15 p.m. Thursday at Prairie Village.

 He is preceded in death by one daughter, two brothers and one sister.

-Visitation was from 4 p.m. to 8 p.m.
+Visitation is from 4 p.m. to 8 p.m.
 Monday at the funeral home.